fbpx

 Growing the Wheat

-How wheat is grown affects the final result, and I believe it has a larger impact on the quality of the flour than the gluten content.
-Glyphosate, commonly known by its brand name "Roundup," is a widely used herbicide in wheat agriculture.
-It is used to control weeds, promote crop growth, and accelerate the drying and maturing process, making it easier to harvest the crop.
-Regardless of these "advantages," I think it goes without saying we don't want to eat Roundup.
+Glyphosate, commonly known as "Roundup," is a widely used herbicide in wheat agriculture in the U.S. It is used to control weeds, promote crop growth, and speed up the drying and maturing process, making it easier to harvest the crop.
+Regardless of these "advantages," I think it goes without say, we don't want to eat Roundup.

-The usage and regulations surrounding glyphosate in wheat farming differ between the United States, and France, and Italy.
-In contrast to the United States, France has taken a more cautious approach to the use of glyphosate in wheat farming.
-This aligns with the European Union's (E.U.) goal of minimizing the use of glyphosate and other potentially harmful pesticides.
+The usage and regulations surrounding glyphosate in wheat farming differ between the United States, France, and Italy.
+France and Italy have taken a more cautious approach to the use of glyphosate in wheat farming than the United States.
+This aligns with the European Union's (E.U.) goal of minimizing the use of glyphosate and other harmful pesticides.

-As you might imagine, this wheat modification and the use of glyphosate can be the catalysts for health issues.
-Some believe it explains why there has been a significant increase in gluten intolerance among the American population.
+Many believe the wheat modification and the use of glyphosate explain the significant increase in gluten sensitivity among the American population.

 Italian Semolina Flour for Homemade Pasta